 When stretching, keep the following tips in mind:

-Stretches for the lower back pains can help decrease the risk of low back pain and sciatica symptoms.
+Stretches for lower back pains can help decrease the risk of low back pain and sciatica symptoms.
 It can also increase your ability to walk, bend, and perform the normal activities of life.
 If you have low back pain or these stretches do not help, Come see us at Jacksonville Orthopedic Inst.
 We have a team of experts who are ready to help!

 If you would like to learn more about lower back stretch or lower back strain, read an article from one of our Jacksonville Orthopedic Institute physicians about a non-surgical approach to dealing with your pain.

 If you still have Low back pain, consider physical therapy.
 A physical therapist can help determine the cause of the pain and develop a long-term treatment plan.
+Watch this VIDEO on why Back Pain Can't Wait for treatment.

 Please read this article on the FAST TRACK SPINE PROGRAM if you are interested in receiving physical therapy.